JFarjana/E-commerce/README.md

 # E-commerce
-It is an online book store.
+A report on online book store.